Sondered03/Sondered03/README.md

 - @Sondered03
-- Entry Level Python Dev
+- Entry Level Python Dev.
-- Professional unanonymous account
+- This is my Professional unanonymous account.
-- I’m currently learning SQL
+- I like making things.

 <!---
 Sondered03/Sondered03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.